-MSU STUDENT EMPLOYMENT
+MSU STUDENT EMPLOYMENT & PART TIME JOBS

-MSU student employment opportunities are co-administered by Career Services and Human Resources to help students find part-time work, summer and seasonal jobs, and internships.
+Career Services helps students find part-time work, summer, seasonal jobs, and internships.

-Approximately 17,000 students are employed on campus each year in academic departments, research and support centers, residence and dining halls.
+Approximately 18,000 students are employed by MSU on campus each year in academic departments, research and support centers, residence and dining halls.
 Students may pursue a wide range of positions, including clerical, technical, research assistance, project management and service roles.
-Jobs and internships can be found by going to http://mySpartanCareer.msu.edu.
-Once registered with MySpartanCareer, students should click on the JOBS tab, and then select "All Job Listings."
-Specific categories, such as workstudy, non workstudy, off-campus work-study, off campus home owner, part-time, and on and off campus internships are listed.
+Local, off campus employers also have a variety of part-time, seasonal and internship positions.
+Jobs and internships can be found by going to MySpartanCareer.com.
+Once you register with MySpartanCareer, click on the JOBS tab, and then select "All Job Listings."
+Specific categories, such as workstudy, , part-time, and on and off campus internships are listed.
 Each job listing will contain a description and contact information.
+If you need help getting started, career advisors in 113 Student Services can assist you with your search for student employment.

-MSU Student Employment manages the on-campus hiring process, and all MSU student employee records.
+MSU Student Employment in Human Resources manages the on-campus hiring process, and all MSU student employee records.
 In addition, MSU Student Employment develops policies and procedures for MSU student employees and acts as a liaison between student employees and campus hiring units.